FarhanT17/Docuverify---AI-Powered-Document-Forgery-Detection/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📊 Dataset Acknowledgments

+This project uses the following datasets:

+- **RVL-CDIP** - 400K+ document images for training
+- **FMIDV2022** - Mobile identity document verification dataset (provided by Dr. Muzzamil Luqman, La Rochelle Université)

+## Special Thanks
+A huge thank you to Dr. Muzzamil Luqman at La Rochelle Université for providing the FMIDV2022 dataset.
+Your support and the quality of the dataset played a crucial role in making this project a success.

 ## 🙏 Acknowledgments

 - Northumbria University - MSc Cyber Security program